 1- Inspiration: Spend a Hero Point to get advantage on any roll in which the character’s traits, ideal, or bond can reasonably apply.
 For example, if your character has the “A girl in every town” trait, you could gain advantage on any Charisma (Persuade) roll to seduce someone.
 Or, if your character had the “Old Finn” bond, you could spend a Hero Point to gain advantage on a roll relating to him.
 This could, in rare instances, even apply to your flaw.
 For example, if you had the flaw “stubborn as a mule” you might use this to spend a Hero Point to resist someone’s attempt to persuade you.

 4- Make a minor declaration: Spend a Hero Point to declare a minor story detail.
 For example, a character could spend a point to declare, using his “A girl in every town” trait, that he had a previous relationship with the watch captain’s daughter upon entering a town for the first time.
-Spend the point, and it’s true (subject to DM approval).
+Spend the point, and it’s true! (subject to DM approval, of course)

 Earning Hero Points